HCL-TECH-SOFTWARE/appscan-codesweep-action/README.md

 with:
   fetch-depth: 0
 ```
-3. To publish security issues to ASoC when a pull request is merged, add the following content to your workflow file:
+3. To publish security issues to ASoC when a pull request is merged, add the following file to your repository under .github/workflows/codesweep_publish.yml or update an existing workflow file:
 ```yaml
 on:
   pull_request: